Salmon Rice Porridge

 - Cook rice porridge.
 Use one of the two following methods:

 Method 1, Rice cooker: In a rice cooker with ‘porridge’ capability, add washed rice (brown + multigrain) to the rice cooker.
-Add 6 cups water.
+Add 6 cups water and vegetables (B).
 Set the rice cooker to “Porridge”.
 If the cooked porridge is dry, add hot water.
 Stir to mix well.

-OR Method 2, Stove-top: In a large soup pot, add washed rice.
+OR Method 2, Stove-top: In a large soup pot, add washed rice and vegetables (B).
 Add 6 cups of water.

 - Cook the salmon and make the porridge stock.
 Use a large soup pot, add all the ingredients in (C) except miso.
 Bring to a boil, then add salmon slices to cook, about 3 minutes.
 Take out the salmon if not making all the porridge at once.
 Strain the floating bits with a mesh strainer to get clear soup.
 Reduce heat to very low and dissolve miso paste to taste.